earlephilhower/arduino-pico/docs/install.rst

 the actual Arduino application because it has issues detecting attached Pico boards.
 Use the "Windows ZIP" or plain "Windows" executable (EXE) download direct from https://arduino.cc. and allow it to install any device drivers it suggests.
 Otherwise the Pico board may not be detected.
-Also, if trying out the 2.0 beta Arduino please install the release 1.8 version beforehand to ensure needed device drivers are present.

 **Note for Linux Users**: If you installed the Arduino IDE using Flatpak, which is common in Pop!_OS, Fedora, and Mint, among others, you may need to configure